YasCW/ETL-Pipeline/README.md

 The input file is a CSV, mirroring a legacy-type system, and the output is an expected XML defined by a DTD located in src\com\cogniwire\etlPipeline\voucherPatterns.xsd.
 The XSD was converted into Java classes using the schema binding tool XJC as a one-off activity, and these elements were marshalled into an XML object model, before being finally exported into an XML file in the output folder.

+For database instead of file system exchanges, SQL could have been used with the approproprite JDBC driver.
+For simplicity sake, and avoiding the prequisite for database platforms in a demo, file systems were chosen.

 ## Dependency Management

 The tool was built in Java 21 and leveraged libraries from Jakarta, included in the .\lib folder.